 The Company is currently reviewing its requirements for additional capital resources and no commitments exist at the present time.
-In addition to discussions with various Government agencies concerning the potential funding of certain research and development and pre-commercialization activities, the Company is, on a regular basis investigating potential funding from other public and private sources.
+In addition to discussions with various Government agencies concerning the potential funding of certain research and development and pre-commercialization activities, the Company is, on a regular basis investigating potential funding from other public and private sources, however, current economic conditions make these sources of capital less viable.